-The best news of all is that these showboating pins aren’t at all high-maintenance: you can make them easily in Collage.
-Follow along with our tutorial to make your own long pin, and start #winning at #pinning.
+The best news of all is that these showboating pins aren’t at all high-maintenance: you can make them easily in PicMonkey with customizable templates, or start from scratch with our collage tool.
+Here are step-by-step tutorials on how to make long pins both ways.
+Assemble your elite squad of images and choose your pin-making adventure, then follow along to start #winning at #pinning.

-3. Add your photos.
+2. Add your photos.
 Drop ’em in and drag ’em around until they look perfect—and add as many photos as you want to the bottom of your pin.

 The trick to ensuring it’ll still be the right size is to hit Unlock in the bottom bar (it’s the icon that, startlingly, looks like a lock) to let you adjust height independent of width.
 Set your pin’s width to 735, and you’re good!